 The latest reports on the fires is most will be still burning until the snow falls, but shouldn't continue to spread.
 Thanks for all your rain dancing, positive thoughts and prayers...I think it helped!

 With fall comes apples season.
-I love apples….in just about any way, shape or form.
-I made apple fritters!
-These aren’t doughy apple fritters.
+I love apples in just about any way, shape or form.
+These apple tarts are one way I love to use apples.
+I also made apple fritters!
+These aren't doughy apple fritters.
 These are fritter apple fritters.
-Okay, that’s just about as clear as mud!
+Okay, that's just about as clear as mud!

 What is a fritter?